Peter Egan (columnist): Early life

 Egan was born in St. Paul, Minnesota in 1948.
 He first became acquainted with sports cars from photographs of celebrities and their cars in his sister Barbara's glamour magazines.
 He would later watch sports car racing at Elkhart Lake, Wisconsin.

-Egan decided to leave college, and enlisted with the US Army, entering basic training in March 1969, and eventually serving in Vietnam.
+Egan went to school at the University of Wisconsin as a journalism major.
+During his junior year, he decided that he would rather pursue a medical degree.
+After being in the program for only a few weeks, Egan decided to leave college.
+He then enlisted with the US Army, entering basic training in March 1969, and eventually serving in Vietnam.
 Characteristically, he later described a Jeep he had that the Viet Cong hit with a mortar shell as "the only non-English vehicle I ever drove that exploded."
-After his tour of duty, he visited Paris, France, from which he and a friend road-tripped on bicycles to Marseille.
+After his tour of duty, he visited Paris, France, from which he and a friend toured on bicycles to Marseille.

+In 1975, he joined the Sports Car Club of America, Blackhawk Valley Region, hoping "to participate in road racing and attend club social events with friends of mine who are now members."

 Motor journalism career

 In the early 1980s, Egan wrote a freelance article about a motorcycling trip with his wife, which he submitted to Cycle World.
 When the article was published, editor Allan Girdler offered him a position as a staff writer.
 Egan accepted and he and Barb relocated to southern California.

 While writing for Cycle World, Egan also wrote for the automotive magazine Road & Track, part of the same organization, and had its headquarters in the same building in Newport Beach.
 His writing style fit well with, and may have been influenced by, those of his contemporaries at Road & Track, including Henry N. Manney III, Rob Walker, Innes Ireland, and Dennis Simanaitis.

 Apart from writing road tests and reports on motor races and car shows, Egan wrote about the perils and pitfalls of repairs, restoration, and racing, illustrating his points with first-hand anecdotes.
 His experience of working on and his love for English cars has led him to exaggerate their faults and idiosyncrasies, though he makes it clear he prefers to work on and drive them.
 He has also expressed a particular interest in old English and Italian motorcycles.

-Egan has since retired from the regular staff of both magazines, although he still contributes monthly columns to both and also writes features as an Editor-at-Large.
+Egan has since retired from the regular staff of both magazines, although he still contributes monthly columns to both and also writes features as an editor-at-large.

 Egan and his wife returned to Wisconsin in the summer of 1990, moving to a farm near Cooksville where they still live.